enkidevs/curriculum/web/html-and-css-basics/computer-code/intro-pre.md

 ---
 ## Practice

-When using the `<pre>` element, which statements are true?
+Which is true about the `<pre>` element?

 ???
-???
-???
-???

-+ represents preformatted text
-+ typically displayed in the browser's default monospace font
-+ text displayed as typed within the element
-+ produces a block element
+* Shows the content exactly as it is formatted, including whitespace and line breaks
-- produces an inline element
+* produces an inline element
-- represents user input
+* represents user input
-- represents sample output
+* represents sample output
-- whitespace is removed
+* whitespace is removed

 ---
 ## Revision